By Eric Vandenbroeck and

 Amiens.

-In any case, the provisions for the
+In any case, the provisions for the election

-Venice, Rome, Capua, Barletta, Messina, Germany, Bohemia, Bavaria, the
+Capua, Barletta, Messina, Germany, Bohemia, Bavaria, the two Russias, and Portugal.
+Next, Bonaparte intervened in the

-intervened in the choice: the Bailli Flachslanden,
+choice: the Bailli Flachslanden, who had been

-strong enough to save it for the moment.
-In August Bonaparte sought to limit
+save it for the moment.
+In August Bonaparte sought to limit the Pope further by

-the Pope further by excluding a Neapolitan subject and urging the choice of a
+excluding a Neapolitan subject and urging the choice of a Roman, a northern Italian

-Roman, a northern Italian or the innocuous Bavarian knight Tauffkirchen.
+or the innocuous Bavarian knight Tauffkirchen.

 In the meantime, Hompesch had been aroused from the state of apathy